 Smug repetition instead of ambition, and the choice for repetition with women who think a tight skirt is enough.

 What is hot for me is when a man is interested in something beyond mastery.
-I think the word is virtuosity.
 They realize my body, my capacities, my training, they feel the space/time I create for them and they are suddenly freed to go to a place they’ve never been before.
 Sweat flies off of their faces as they move.I feel I am carrying something sacred.
 Young Rodrigo Videla at La Viruta danced his heart out through me, desperate to show himself.
 That was one of the greatest honors of my life.
 Roberto has achieved this with me several times.
 His willingness to receive this gift from me and to dare to touch his creativity is the deepest bond of our partnership.
 It’s happened with other men, strangers, who saw and felt in me a chance to express themselves.
-This is the experience I crave.
+This is the experience of Argentine Tango virtuosity that I crave.

 These days few people are sufficiently interested in their own talent to even try to use me.